 "My experience with Pyrography has been really fun.
 Besides an occasional burn here and there I really enjoy the calming aroma from the wood."

-My experience with pyrography has been not too long, only a couple years.
+My experience with pyrography has been not too long, only a few years.
 I was never taught the basics in college or nothing like that.
 I experimented with the many worlds of art: Drawing, painting, ceramics, digital art, printmaking, photography, and more.
-I’ve always loved to draw since I was little.
+I’ve always loved drawing since I was little.
 I was introduced to pyrography in high school for a single project, and yes I did burn myself but I still enjoyed it.
 It wasn’t until I went to college that I came across it again.
-I considered using the media as my main focus, but the professors were already a bunch of ego heads and didn’t like different media outside of their liking so I didn’t do much of it unless it was just for fun.
+I considered using the media as my main focus, but the professors didn’t like different media outside of their liking so I didn’t do much of it unless it was just for fun.